Key West

 The city of Key West is the county seat of Monroe County, which includes a majority of the Florida Keys and part of the Everglades.
 The total land area of the city is 5.6 sqmi.
 The population within the city limits was 26,444 at the 2020 census.
 The official city motto is "One Human Family".

 Key West is the southernmost city in the contiguous United States and the westernmost island connected by highway in the Florida Keys.
 Duval Street, its main street, is 1.1 mi in length in its 14-block-long crossing from the Gulf of Mexico to the Straits of Florida and the Atlantic Ocean.
-Key West is the southern terminus of U.S. Route 1, State Road A1A, the East Coast Greenway and, before 1935, the Florida East Coast Railway.
-Key West is a port of call for many passenger cruise ships.
+Key West is the southern terminus of U.S. Route 1 – the longest north–south road in the United States, as well as State Road A1A, the East Coast Greenway and, before 1935, the Florida East Coast Railway.
+Key West is a port of call for passenger cruise ships.
 The Key West International Airport provides airline service.
 Naval Air Station Key West is an important year-round training site for naval aviation due to the tropical weather, which is also the reason Key West was chosen as the site of President Harry S. Truman's Winter White House.
 The central business district is located along Duval Street and includes much of the northwestern corner of the island.